lawalsegun2025/python_projects/README.md

 # python_projects
-This repository contains all my pythom projects.
+This repository contains all my python projects.